bmaltais/kohya_ss/README.md

 venv support need to be pre-installed.
 Can be done on ubuntu 22.04 with `apt install python3.10-venv`

+For Linux, make sure to install the cudaNN drivers following the instructions from: `https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64`

 Make sure to use a version of python >= 3.10.6 and < 3.11.0

 #### Setup